 4-Point Inspection: The Bottom Line for Homeowners

 A 4-point home inspection is not the same as a full home inspection, though it’s often necessary to obtain home insurance.
 It’s best to ask your insurance agent to recommend an inspector because they may have a working relationship with local companies.
-If the home fails a 4-point inspection, you still have options to find homeowners insurance.
+If the home fails a 4-point inspection, you still have options to find the best homeowners insurance for you.
 However, proceed with caution, and consider getting a full inspection to reveal other potential concerns the home may pose.

 Protect Your Home